-I have been designing and making Jewellery for the best part of 40 years, and I can’t say what defines high Jewellery.
-I have, of course, heard of the term but to find a single definition that everyone in the jewellery trade could agree on there I would struggle.
+I have been designing and making Jewellery and inspiring clients for the best part of 40 years, and I can't say what defines high Jewellery.
+I have, of course, heard of the term, but to find a single definition that everyone in the jewellery trade could agree on there, I would struggle.
 Probably most would say you know when you see it.

-What I think there is total agreement on is that a high Jewellery piece should contain the most exceptional quality of rare gems and precious metal.
-Be of distinctive design with exquisite craftsmanship (presumably handmade), and probably comes from a famous designer or jewellery house.
+I think there is total agreement that a high Jewellery piece should contain the most exceptional quality of rare gems and precious metals.
+Be of distinctive design, exquisite craftsmanship (presumably handmade), and probably come from a famous designer or jewellery house.

-With all of that said, the jewellery piece will be costly but on the flip side hold their value.
+That said, the jewellery piece will be costly but hold its value on the flip side.
 And a very rare or bespoke piece is most likely to gain in value, not just keep it.

-Tiffany & Co is the perfect example of this cross over as they make high jewellery pieces, but most of their revenue is generated from mass-produced silver and gold pieces.
-Boodles does something similar as does every other brand that offers affordable Jewellery for the masses alongside their high-end brand.
+Tiffany & Co is the perfect example of this cross-over as they make high jewellery pieces, but most of their revenue is generated from mass-produced silver and gold pieces.
+Boodles does something similar to every other brand that offers affordable Jewellery for the masses alongside their high-end brand.

 Where should I visit to see High Jewellery Designs?

-If you want to see a lot of high jewellery pieces in one place a visit to London’s Bond Street is a must, and further afield then the Place Vendôme in Paris is the best place to go.
+If you want to see a lot of high jewellery pieces in one place, a visit to London's Bond Street is a must, and further afield, the Place Vendôme in Paris is the best place to go.
 It was initially laid out in 1702 as a monument to the successes of the army of King Louis XIV.
-This grandeur and exclusive square (in the city’s tony First Arrondisement) today attracts leading global luxury jewellery brands.
+This grandeur and exclusive square (in the city's tony First Arrondissement) today attracts leading global luxury jewellery brands.

 The world of Jewellery Making is changing.

-Well not anymore today with the introduction 3D CAD jewellery design having something made just for you no longer comes with an inflated price tag.
-You can have something made just for you that matches or surpasses anything you can see in a branded or luxury Jewellery Store.
+Well, no more today.
+With the introduction of 3D CAD jewellery design, having something made just for you no longer comes with an inflated price tag.
+So you can have something made just for you that matches or surpasses anything you can see in a branded or luxury Jewellery Store.

-By commissioning a bespoke jewellery piece you can be involved in the design process choose from a collection of unique one-off designs stunning gemstone and precious metal that match both your budget and lifestyle and at the same time support Jewellery Made-in Britain.
+By commissioning a bespoke jewellery piece, you can be involved in the design process and choose from a collection of unique one-off designs of stunning gemstones and precious metals that match your budget and lifestyle while simultaneously supporting Jewellery Made-in Britain.

-Bespoke High Jewellery is not associated to wealth or grandeur rather than to uniqueness and quality while removing the premium price tag
+Bespoke High Jewellery is not associated with wealth or grandeur but rather uniqueness and quality while removing the premium price tag.

 Discover more about creating High Jewellery at a price you can afford without substituting quality.